 A number of measures will help reduce the occurrence of the disease;

-- Gooseberries are best pruned to an open form to aid picking, and this also discourages stagnant air amongst the branches and promotes the circulation of air
+- Gooseberries are best pruned to an open form to aid picking; this also discourages stagnant air amongst the branches (which is favourable for the disease) and promotes the circulation of air

 - Avoid planting in low-lying or enclosed areas or with poor air flow